shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-deal-line-item.md

 # Create a deal line item

-Deal Line Items let publishers using Xandr Monetize as an ad server or SSP set up advanced deals with their buyers and provide all the newest features the Monetize deals platform has to offer.
+Deal Line Items let publishers using Microsoft Advertising Monetize as an ad server or SSP set up advanced deals with their buyers and provide all the newest features the Monetize deals platform has to offer.

 ## About deal line items